abarton51/CS_4641_Project/tabs/midterm.md

 ### Data Preprocessing
 **MusicNet**:
 For the MIDI files, we aimed to create an algorithm to parse through MIDI files and convert into row vectors to be stored into a data matrix **X**.
 We utilize the MIDI parsing software from [python-midi](https://github.com/vishnubob/python-midi) to parse through the MIDI files and obtain tensors of float values that corresond to the instrument, the pitch of the note, and the loudness of the note.
-Each MIDI file generated a (**I**x **P**x **A**) tensor stored as a 3-D numpy array where $I$ is the number of instruments, **P** is the total number of pitches, which range from (1-128), and the total number of quarter notes in the piece **A**. **I** is held as a constant of 16.
+Each MIDI file generated a (**I**x **P**x **A**) tensor stored as a 3-D numpy array where **I** is the number of instruments, **P** is the total number of pitches, which range from (1-128), and the total number of quarter notes in the piece **A**. **I** is held as a constant of 16.
 For any instrument not played, it simply stores a matrix of zeroes.
 Additionally, the number of quarter notes in each piece is vastly different.
 Therefore, we require a way to process this data in a way that is homogenous in its dimensions.

 We take the average values of each piece across the 3rd dimension (axis = 2) generating a 2-D array of size 16x128 where each entry is the average float value for that corresponindg pitch and instrument across every note in the piece.
 From here, we flatten the 2-D array to generate a 1-D array of size 16*128 = 2048, where each block of values 128 entries long corresponds to an instrument.
 This flattening procedure respects the order of the instruments in a consistent manner across all MIDI files and is capable of storing instrument information for all MIDI files within the domain of the 16 instruments.
 The 16 instruments consist of the most common instruments in classical music including piano, violin, bass, cello, drums, voice, etc. Although the memory is costly, and the non-zero entries in each row vector are quite sparse, we determined that this procedure would be a viable method to maintain information in a manner that is feasible and reasonably efficient for our task.